Andre-lab/evodock/README.md

 2. `output_pdb` Output pdbs or not.
 3. `output_pdb_per_generation` Output the best pdb for each generation.
 4. `n_models` How many models to output in the end.
-5. `clutser` To cluster the results before outputting or not.
+5. `cluster` To cluster the results before outputting or not.

 ```dosini
 [Outputs]